 Skip advert

 Advertisement - Article continues below

-Space inside is abundant, both for passengers and luggage, and you can adapt the balance between the latter thanks to a sliding rear bench.
+There are lots of practical features for both passengers and luggage, and you can adapt the balance of space between them thanks to a sliding rear bench.
 This can move 160mm forwards and backwards to adjust boot space between 422 and 536 litres, even if legroom is almost non-existent with it slid fully forwards.

+Skip advert